Mukundks2004/BetweenBooks/_posts/2024-12-07-what-is-the-co-in-covariant.md

 A functor $$F$$ is a mapping between categories, $$F: C \to D$$.
 It assigns each objext $$X$$ in $$C$$ an $$F(X)$$ in $$D$$ and each $$f: X \to Y$$ in $$C$$ an $$F(f): F(X) \to F(Y)$$ in $$D$$.
 Identity morphisms are preserved over $$F$$ and $$F$$ respects composition of morphisms, that is, composing $$f$$ and $$g$$ and then applying $$F$$ yields the same result as composing $$F(f)$$ and $$F(g)$$.

-When a functor preserves the order of morphisms- that is, any old functor- we call it covariant.
+When a functor preserves the direction of morphisms- that is, any old functor- we call it covariant.
 Functors are covariant by default.
-Sometimes, a functor behaves in the way described above, but reverses the order of morphisms.
+Sometimes, a functor behaves in the way described above, but reverses the direction of morphisms.
 We still call this a functor, but assign it the adjective "contravariant" as indication of this special distinction.

 ## Definitions Out of the Way, On to Some Programming!